Quick Email Contacts

 Trainees from different experience levels and professional backgrounds, such as principal investigators, faculty, staff, postdocs or graduate and undergraduate students, are eligible to apply.
 Typically, the training will take one-plus months (contiguous or non-contiguous) to complete with additional guidance provided by S2C2 staff for an extended period up to one year.
 Remote training is available for cryo-specimen screening, data collection and processing, and structure reconstruction, modeling, and validation; although in person training is preferred for cryo-specimen preparation.
 Priority is given to trainees who will share the expertise they gain at the S2C2 with their home institution.
 Select 'Project-tailored Training' or 'Comprehensive Training' when submitting an application in the User Portal.

 - Project-Tailored Training: This training program is offered to individuals who have a specific biological research project intended for cryoEM methods.
 It covers any or all aspects of cryoEM SPA, cryoET, cryoED as needed for the trainee's particular project.

 - Comprehensive Training: This training program is offered to individuals who would like to become familiar with all aspects of cryoEM methods not directed toward any specific project.
 This program is best suited for scientists, early on in their research and training, where biospecimens of interest have yet to be procured, but the scientis is ready for in-person hands-on training of cryoEM worklows.
 Typically, a standard biological sample is used for comprehensive training, such as apoferritin.

 Who can apply to use the S2C2 cryo-EM Facilities?

-All project applications are reviewed and approved by an external project evaluation committee.
+All project applications are reviewed and approved by an external project review committee.
 Review criteria are based on the mission of the S2C2 set forth here.
 Briefly, access to this resource is based on the feasibility and scientific merit of the project proposed, project readiness, the cryoEM research experience of the investigators, geographic diversity, and the status of the applicants' access to SPA-capable cryo-EM facilities at either their home institution or elsewhere.